opendistro/for-elasticsearch-docs/docs/security-configuration/yaml.md

 ## roles.yml

-This file contains any initial roles that you want to add to the Security plugin.
-Aside from some metadata, the default file is empty, because the Security plugin has a number of static roles that it adds automatically.
+This file contains any initial roles that you want to add to the security plugin.
+Aside from some metadata, the default file is empty, because the security plugin has a number of static roles that it adds automatically.

 ```yml
 ---